SchrodingerandDoraemon/Notes/Java/antra_java.md

 POM (Project Object Model) is the fundamental unit of work.
 It is an XML file which holds the information about the project and configuration details used to build a project by Maven.

 Explain what is Maven artifact?
-Usually an artifact is a JAR file which gets arrayed to a Maven repository.
-One or more artifacts a maven build produces such as compiled JAR and a sources JAR.
+In Maven terminology, an artifact is an output generated after a Maven project build.
+It can be, for example, a jar, war, or any other executable file.

 Explain what is Maven Repository?
 What are their types?